You have Ad Crawler Errors, which can Result in Lost Revenue

 Step 1.
 Click on the Action button as shown in the notification.
 Alternatively, you may click on Account from the left pane and select Policy Centre

-- This will show results on the right side.
+- This will show the results on the right side.

-- Here in, under Sites with issues, you will see the website affected page or URL.
-Click on the result to deep dive in.
+- Herein, under Sites with issues, you will see the website affected page or URL.
+Click on the given result to deep dive in.

 Step 2.
-Now you will see page issues.
-For instance, in our case, Type of issue: Crawler: Page not found
+You will now see page issues.
+For instance in our case, Type of issue: Crawler: Page not found

-What we have found so far is that Google Crawler doesn’t find this particular page or URL in this website (Crawler: Page not found).
+What we have found so far is that Google Crawler can’t find this particular page or URL on this website (Crawler: Page not found).

 The reason could be any, such as, either page doesn’t exist or never exist, page or URL may be deleted, the URL may be changed, etc.

 To check and confirm, you can copy this URL and open it in a new tab of any web browser and paste it there then, hit Enter.

 Most probably.
 It comes with “Oops!
 That page cannot be found” Or “Error 404” which is similar.

 This clearly means that this page or URL doesn’t exists on the website, hence AdSense is throwing ad crawler errors.

 How to Fix “You have ad crawler errors, which can result in lost revenue”?